| ||What are winter annuals and when is the best time to control them?

 What are the effects of dry conditions on weed control?

-Drought also stresses the plant, and reduces control by reducing uptake of the chemical.
-If plants are not actively growing they may produce a waxy barrier designed to keep moisture in, and may also keep the chemical out.
+Drought stresses the plant and reduces control by reducing herbicide uptake.
+Under drought conditions a plant may produce a waxy barrier on its leaves designed to keep moisture in, which can also keep the herbicide out.

-Prepared by Karla Bergstrom, Ag-Info Centre, Alberta Agriculture and Rural Development
+Prepared by Ag-Info Centre, Alberta Agriculture and Forestry